Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 Screening means you are checked for colorectal cancer, even if you do not have signs or symptoms.
 Screening is recommended starting at age 50 and continuing to age 75 if you are at average risk.
 Your healthcare provider may suggest screening starting at age 45.
 Screening may start before you are 45 or continue after you are 75 if your risk is high.
 Your provider will tell you how often to get screened.
 Timing depends on the type of screening and if polyps or other problems were found.
 Timing also depends on your age and if you are at increased risk for cancer.
 Screening may be recommended every 1, 2, 5, or 10 years.

 - Do not smoke.
 Nicotine can damage blood vessels and make it hard to manage colorectal cancer.
 Smoking also increases your risk for new or returning cancer and delays healing after treatment.
 Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
 They still contain nicotine.
 Ask your healthcare provider for information if you currently smoke and need help quitting.

 - Limit or do not drink alcohol as directed.
 Men should limit alcohol to 2 drinks per day.
 Women should limit alcohol to 1 drink per day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

 - Drink liquids as directed.
 Ask how much liquid to drink each day and which liquids are best for you.
 If you have nausea or diarrhea from cancer treatment, extra liquids may help decrease your risk for dehydration.

-- Exercise as directed.
+- Be physically active as directed.
 Ask about the best exercise plan for you.
-Exercise may improve your energy levels and appetite.
+Physical activity, such as exercise, may improve your energy levels and appetite.